TouK/nussknacker/docs/Configuration.md

 Default configuration of models is taken from ```model.conf``` files in model jar (see e.g. [model.conf](https://github.com/TouK/nussknacker/blob/staging/engine/flink/generic/src/main/resources/model.conf)).
 You can also use ```reference.conf``` in model jars, however we found some problems with substitutions (see docs in [ModelConfigToLoad](https://github.com/TouK/nussknacker/blob/staging/engine/flink/generic/src/main/resources/model.conf)).

+All configurations can be overridden with environmental variables.
+Please consult [TypesafeConfig documentation](https://github.com/lightbend/config#optional-system-or-env-variable-overrides).
+In particular, Nussknacker docker image is executed with ```-Dconfig.override_with_env_vars=true```

 ##UI configuration